armanfm/ExplorerChem/explorerchem-workflow/README.md

 | `canonicalResultHash` | Alias of `resultHash` in the current implementation |
 | `resultId` | Deterministic identifier derived from the evidence, actor, calculation version, and result hash |

-`aggregateInputHash` is a deterministic hash, not a Merkle root.
-The current implementation does not generate separate input and output hashes.
+`aggregateInputHash` is the deterministic commitment for the complete input scope used by this workflow.

 The current v2 implementation uses `ExploreChem/DocumentMassInput/v2` for the input commitment.
-Some internal domain strings retain historical `PairwiseMass` names for deployed compatibility.
-Those names do not change the current single-document behavior and do not imply predecessor discovery.
+Some internal domain strings retain historical `PairwiseMass` names solely for deployed compatibility.

 ## Private result